 by Taki Theodoracopulos

 Taki Theodoracopulos, better known as Taki, is a journalist and writer, living in Gstaad, London, and New York.
 His column ‘High Life’ has appeared in The Spectator for the past 25 years, and he has also written for National Review, the London Sunday Times, Esquire, Vanity Fair, the New York Press, and Quest Magazine, among others.
-In 2002 Taki founded The American Conservative magazine with Pat Buchanan and Scott McConnell.
-He is also publisher of the British magazine Right Now! and has been writing for GstaadLife since its first season in 2003/4.
-More of his musings can be found at here.
+In 2002 Taki founded The American Conservative magazine with Pat Buchanan and Scott McConnell, and he is also publisher of the British magazine Right Now!
+Taki has been writing for GstaadLife since its first season in 2003/4.
+More of his musings can be found here.